-Figure 2: Mean average precision curve of different metrics of localization tightness on PASCAL 2007 detection dataset.
+Fig. 2: Mean average precision curve of different metrics of localization tightness on PASCAL 2007 detection dataset.
 Each point in the plot is an average of 5 trials.

-2. Discussion of Extreme Cases
+2 Discussion of Extreme Cases

-As mentioned in Sec.
-5 in the main paper, there could be extreme cases that the proposed methods may not be helpful.
+There could be extreme cases that the proposed methods may not be helpful.
 For instance, if perfect candidate windows are available (LT/C), or feature extractors are resilient to Gaussian noise (LS+C).